jonlpersson/ed-latimore/site/_posts/2024-07-10-developing-foreign-language-skills.md

 According to testyourvocabulary.com, the average English speaker has a vocabulary ranging from 20,000 to 35,000 words.
 This number means that the average person only knows 11-20% of the words in English.
 Learning over 20,000 words is much less intimidating, but it gets even better.

-Meet our friend, lemma.
+### Language lemmas make learn learning easier

 A lemma is simply a word family.
 A word family is a word and all of its derivations and inflections.
 For example, talked, talk, talking, talks; sleep, slept, sleeping.
 Speakers of the romance language should immediately recognize this in the conjugation of verbs.
 Officially, it is said that romance languages have a high degree of inflection, which means there are many ways to conjugate the infinitive of a verb.

 Although there are over 50 different forms a conjugated Spanish verb can take, all those conjugations are considered one lemma.
 For example, "como," "comes," "comiste," "comaba," "estoy caminando," etc. are all part of the lemma for comer.

 Typically, native speakers of English know between 15,000 and 20,000 lemmas.
-However, research by University of Wisconsin professor of applied linguist Stuart Webb indicates that you only need to know 800-1000 lemmas to have a conversation with someone in their native language.
+However, research by University of Wisconsin professor of applied linguist Stuart Webb indicates that [you only need to know 800-1000 lemmas](https://www.bbc.com/news/world-44569277){: target="_blank" rel="noopener"} to have a conversation with someone in their native language.
 Furthermore, the lemmas you need to know follow a Pareto style distribution in which 20% of the lemmas you need to know account for 80% of the words you'll need to use in conversation.

-This distrubution forms the basis of my strategy for accumulating vocabulary in Spanish.
+This distribution forms the basis of my strategy for accumulating vocabulary in Spanish.
 I learned the most common words used in small talk and basic writing.
 This approach is one of the reasons why using children's books to learn another language is such a good technique.
 Children communicate at a basic level and are understood.
 If you know the exact words they use, you are well on your way to building a base of vocabulary to communicate with.

 There are lists all over the internet that break down the most common words in English.
 You can try to find them for your target language, but I do not believe this is necessary because languages simply express ideas.
 You would likely have the same ideas in your target language as in your native language.